-An online survey commissioned by Kidde of more than 1,300 U.S. pet owners and more than 500 Canadian pet owners revealed 53% of American and 61% of Canadian pet owners couldn’t identify symptoms of carbon monoxide poisoning in dogs.
+An online survey commissioned by Kidde of more than 1,300 U.S. pet owners and more than 500 Canadian pet owners revealed that 53% of American and 61% of Canadian pet owners couldn’t identify symptoms of carbon monoxide poisoning in dogs.

 What causes carbon monoxide poisoning in dogs

-When humans or dogs breathe in carbon monoxide gas, it is absorbed into the blood and combined with hemoglobin to form carboxyhemoglobin.
-That reduces oxygen delivery to the body, limiting oxygen in the heart and brain.
-When a dog is exposed to carbon monoxide for an extended period, it leads to hypoxemia, and in the end, death.
+This reduces oxygen delivery to the body, limiting oxygen in the heart and brain.
+When a dog is exposed to carbon monoxide for an extended period, it leads to hypoxemia and, ultimately, death.

 Look for symptoms of carbon monoxide poisoning in dogs

-If there is any carbon monoxide leak or a fire, your dog will be affected first.
-Dogs exposed to carbon monoxide can be vomiting, feel sleepier than usual, or act erratically.
-The signs will depend on the concentration and exposure to the gas.
-Symptoms can include:
+Your dog will be affected first if there is any carbon monoxide leak or a fire.
+Dogs exposed to carbon monoxide can vomit, feel sleepier than usual, or act erratically.

 - Weakness